Sir William Borlase's Grammar School

 SAPS

-After school support is called SAPS (Supporting Aspiration and Progress) - Year 7s Wednesday 3:30pm-4:30pm, Year 8s Monday 3:30pm-4:30pm in M10U.
+After school support is called SAPS (Supporting Aspiration and Progress) - Year 7 and 8 session is on Wednesdays 3:30pm-4:30pm .
 We have staff and senior students present to support students one to one, or students may choose to focus on a particular piece of work that they have prioritised.

 This covers language analysis extracts and practices inference.
 This is optional to all students but named students will be asked to attend.